2019 registration now available through North Zone Community School Coordinator Susan M’Gonigle (sm’firstname.lastname@example.org)

 Varnish Clam Nuttallia obscurata

-Commonly known as the Varnish Clam, Nuttallia obscurata, is an invasive species originally from Korea, China and Southern Japan that is suspected to have been introduced into the Pacific coastal waters via ballast water from ships.
+Commonly known as the Varnish Clam, Nuttallia obscurata, is an introduced species originally from Korea, China and Southern Japan that is suspected to have been introduced into the Pacific coastal waters via ballast water from ships.
 Varnish clams are mainly found in the upper one-third of the tidal zone, although it can also be found in the middle and lower tidal zones along the west coast from Oregon up to British Columbia.

 First observed in B.C. waters in the early 1990’s, they can now be found in abundance with numbers of reaching up to 800 individuals per square meter.
 Varnish clams have a shiny brown oval-shaped shell with a purple interior.
 The exterior tends to darken as it transitions from a juvenile to an adult.
 It is a burrowing species that can live fairly deep, down to about 30cm, in a substrate.
 Most commonly it is found in sand or gravel type substrates.